 Before we begin to discuss the fall, it will be helpful to talk a little about free will.
-Free will arises out of a combination of several of the capacities of our transphysical soul (and God’s presence to it).
-At the center of free will is our capacity for self-consciousness enabling us to create our own inner world – indeed to create our own moral essence.
+Free will arises out of a combination of several of the capacities of our transphysical soul (and God’s presence in it).
+At the center of free will is our capacity for self-consciousness, enabling us to create our own inner world—indeed, to create our own moral essence.

-Key among these are empathy, conscience, and the awareness of Him (the spiritual-sacred-numinous-transcendent reality).
-This gave a fundamental option to human beings – to orient their thoughts and actions toward themselves—toward their inner world (self-centeredness or egocentricity)—or toward Him (in worship and prayer), others (through empathy and care), and the good (through conscience).
+This gave a fundamental option to human beings: to orient their thoughts and actions toward themselves—toward their inner world (self-centeredness or egocentricity)—or toward Him (in worship and prayer), others (through empathy and care), and the good (through conscience).
 Both options have a fundamental attraction, but in many respects, they are opposed to one another.

-One might say that the first human beings felt a call to aggrandize and enrich themselves (to turn inward)—and a call to reverence God, respect and help their fellow human beings, and obey their conscience (to turn and contribute outwardly).
-As will be discussed below, the call to God, others, and virtue was much stronger than the call to serve and aggrandize ourselves.
+One might say that the first human beings felt a call to aggrandize and enrich themselves (to turn inward) and a call to reverence God, respect and help their fellow human beings, and obey their conscience (to turn and contribute outwardly).
+As will be discussed below, the call to God, others, and virtue were much stronger than the call to serve and aggrandize ourselves.
 One might say that God gave a substantial advantage to the call to holiness, love, and goodness.

 The biblical account of original sin in Genesis 3 indicates three important points about free will and the human condition that help us understand ourselves and the need for redemption by Jesus Christ:

 - The first sin of the original parents of humanity.